 Find People Free of Charge

-Thanks to the Internet, searching for people has become one of America’s favorite pastimes.
-Everyone can think of someone that they would like to locate.
+Thanks to the Internet, searching for people has become one of America’s favorite pastimes with a google people search.
+Everyone can think of someone that they would like to locate .
 Some are looking for old classmates, some will be trying to find an old flame, still others will be trying to find a missing relative or military buddy.
 The fact is, it’s actually fun and entertaining to track someone down.

 A true free people search is just that; you will need a resource of the best people and public record searches to locate a person using every free means at your disposal.
 This means that you will need to become very familiar with internet sources like Anywho, White Pages, InfoUSA, Peoplesmart, Zabasearch, and countless others to lookup people by name, address, phone number, user ID, or personal identifiers like social security number and date of birth.
 These resources and social networks like the Facebook Profile Lookup will most often be able to provide a name or address (sometimes even a valid phone number) for the locator search you are conducting.
 A starting point is what you are looking for to place a person in a particular area or town.
 (If you have someone’s social security number or dob, it can really make things a lot easier, but most free searches start with just a name only.)